Why and how are modern counties different?

 - Much of the material in the Archive predates the major change in 1974, and therefore refers to the older counties, making it easier to index this material by historic county.

 - Mills are historic buildings, most dating to the 19th century or earlier, making the use of historic boundaries appropriate.

 What are the borders of the historic counties?

 The historic counties were of course themselves subject to change, but to a much smaller degree.
-The Mills Archive uses the historic counties as defined in the Historic Counties Standard.
-For a useful map of the counties of England and Wales see here.
+The Mills Archive uses the historic counties as defined in the Historic Counties Standard, which defines the counties using the borders existing immediately before the passing of the Counties (Detached Parts) Act of 1843.
+For a useful map of the counties of England and Wales according to this definition see here.